fdefelici/clove-unit/README.md

 * Selective test execution (opportunity to include/exclude tests from the execution)

 # IDE Exstension
-For the one, who prefer UI oriented test executor, `CLove Unit` is supported on the following IDEs:
+For the one, who prefer UI oriented test executor, `CLove-Unit` is supported on the following IDEs:
 * `Visual Studio Code`:  Extension is available from the [VSCode Market Place](https://marketplace.visualstudio.com/items?itemName=fdefelici.vscode-clove-unit).

 Have a look and enjoy ;-)

 # How it works
-`CLove Unit` is implemented around the following concepts:
+`CLove-Unit` is implemented around the following concepts:
 - **Test**: a test is basically a fuction where you can stimulate your code and validate it using assertion
 - **Suite**: a suite is a set of Tests to be run.
 A Suite allow to execute setup/teardown behaviour for each Test execution (or once for all the Tests).
 - **Runner**: a runner allow execution of a set of Suites and provide results

-> `CLove Unit` tests discovery works parsing the symbol table in the test executable.
+> `CLove-Unit` tests discovery works parsing the symbol table in the test executable.
 >
 > At the moment this feature is available for the following OS / Architecture / Executable Format:
 > - Windows / 32-64 bit little-endian / PE (Portable Executable)